Outrageous SLS AMG Coupe’ Electric Drive

 - Blind Spot Assist and reversing camera

-- AMG Performance Media system that includes full high-speed mobile internet access and provides information on engine performance, lateral and longitudinal acceleration, tyre pressure, vehicle setup and lap times, as well displaying a variety of additional battery information.
+And you will find an AMG Performance Media system that includes full high-speed mobile internet access and provides information on engine performance, lateral and longitudinal acceleration, tyre pressure, vehicle setup and lap times, as well displaying a variety of additional battery information.

 SLS AMG GT